 When it comes to manufacturing sporting apparel and gear, Adidas is undoubtedly one of the best-known brands in sportswear, alongside big names such as Nike, Puma and Asics.
 Founded in 1949, the company traces humble roots to two brothers who worked at their father’s shoe factory, and who came up with their first shoes in their mother’s laundry room.
 Today, this German brand boasts the reputation of being the largest sportswear manufacturer in Europe, and the second largest in the world.
 The name Adidas has become synonymous with quality and stylish running shoes, but their best backpacks are equally sought after for their high performance and durability.
 The Prime backpack is a ‘prime’ example, and is suitable for those who want something spacious, practical but edgy-looking.
+“We have also written a complete guide about outdoormaster hiking backpack“.

 Build and Dimensions

 Some bags claim to have space for items measuring up to X inches, but when it comes down to it they don’t actually deliver.
 The Prime, on the other hand, works as advertised.Measuring 13.5 inches by 20.5 inches by 17 inches, there’s plenty of room for whatever you want to put in it, and loads of pockets for easy organisation.
+“We have also written a complete guide about Oakley kitchen sink backpack“.

 There are three spacious main compartments, which close with double zippers for added protection.
 The zippers have ‘holes’ at the end, so users can even slip a small padlock and latch them together to make the bag completely theft-proof.
 As the Prime is marketed as a ‘laptop’ bag, the compartments come with dedicated sleeves for laptops and tablets, which can accommodate a laptop up to 15.4 inches.
 Anything larger might be a snug fit.
 The sleeves are padded with soft, tricot fabric to protect its contents from hard knocks, falls or bumps, and help to separate your electronics from books, stationery and other items.